 - READ ALL INSTRUCTIONS BEFORE USING THE WATER HEATER. - This water heater must be grounded.
-See the "Electrical Connections" section found in the "Installation" chapter of this manual. - Install or locate this water heater only in accordance with the provided manual. - Use this water heater only for its intended use as described in this manual. - As with any appliance, close supervision is necessary when used by children. - This water heater should be serviced only by qualified personnel.
-Contact a service person for examination, repair or adjustment. - Disconnect power by opening the circuit breaker or removing the fuses before installing or servicing.
+Connect only to properly grounded outlet.
+See the "Electrical Connections" section found in the "Installation" chapter of this manual. - Install or locate this water heater only in accordance with the provided manual. - Use this water heater only for its intended use as described in this manual. - Do not use an extension cord.
+If no outlet is available adjacent to the water heater, contact a qualified electrician to have one properly installed near heater. - As with any appliance, close supervision is necessary when used by children. - This water heater should be serviced only by qualified personnel.
+Contact

-- Use a non-contact circuit tester to confirm that power is OFF before working on or near any electrical parts. - Replace all parts and panels before operating.
+- a service person for examination, repair or adjustment. - Disconnect power by opening the circuit breaker or removing the fuses before installing or servicing. - Use a non-contact circuit tester to confirm that power is OFF before working on or near any electrical parts. - Replace all parts and panels before operating. - Water heater must be plugged into a grounded 3 prong 120V outlet. - DO NOT field wire water heater.